CS5008Fall2025/homework-sorts-AliyaSalmanova1/Report.md

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

  I solved 905.
 Sort Array By Parity in the Lab on Sunday, Sep 21st.
+It is in ../algoProblem.c.
 The group members gave me moral support and would help me with bugs, such as the last part where you have to assign numsSize to *returnSize.
 Group 1 members are Karina Quenta, Siddharth Kakked, Emily Despres, and me.